Muddy Bridge Branch (MB-01 and MB-02)

 MB-02 Summary of Fish Collected by Sample Year:

-Site MB-02: In 2023, the site received an RBP score of 86 (Non-Supporting).
+Site MB-02: In 2023, the site received an RBP score of 115 (Partially Supporting).
 RBP ratings at the site have been in the “Non-Supporting” or “Partially Supporting” categories since 2018.
-Cumulative and three-year averages at the site are 99 (Non-Supporting) and 94 (Non-Supporting), respectively.
+Cumulative and three-year averages at the site are 101 (Partially Supporting) and 98 (Non-Supporting), respectively.

-Site MB-01: Geomorphological assessments have been performed at the site annually since 2017.
-Since observations began in 2017 the left bank has eroded by approximately one foot while there has been some accretion of sediment on the right bank.
-The channel bottom has incised slightly (by about 0.5 ft) but appears to be relatively stable.
+Site MB-01: A geomorphological assessment was not performed at the site in 2024 due to safety concerns.
+Between 2017 and 2022, the left bank retreated by approximately 1.5 ft due to erosion, while accretion of sediment on the right bank was observed.
+The channel bottom experienced slight downcutting (by about 0.5 ft) but appears to be relatively stable.

 MB-01 Cross-Section Comparison:

 Site MB-02: Geomorphological assessments have been performed at the site annually since 2017.
-Slight erosion of the banks and downcutting of the channel has occurred here over time, but channel shape and character have not changed significantly.
+Slight erosion of the banks and downcutting of the channel has occurred here over time, particularly on the right bank, but channel shape and character have not changed too dramatically.

 MB-02 Cross-Section Comparison: